Kyuu-Ji/htb-write-up/olympus/write-up-olympus.md

 ### Enumerating usernames

 To brute-force SSH usernames, the vulnerability [CVE-2018-15473](https://github.com/Rhynorater/CVE-2018-15473-Exploit) will be used.
-The wordlist will not be default usernames but as the theme of the box is _Greek mythological characters_, is is probably more efficient to create a custom wordlist with those names.
+The wordlist will not be default usernames but as the theme of the box is _Greek mythological characters_, it is probably more efficient to create a custom wordlist with those names.

 Running the exploit with the custom wordlist:
 ```markdown